 To include structural analysis in our pipeline, we obtained structural models for a set of our candidate actins using the AlphaFold Database [3][4].
 We compared these proteins to the experimentally determined structure of rabbit muscle actin (PDB: 1J6Z) using Foldseek [12].
-This produced a list of aligned structures and scores (E-values) associated with each.
-E-values are determined by creating an extreme value distribution, then using a neural network to determine the mean and scale parameters for each query [12].
-They tell us the structural similarity between our query protein and our reference protein.
+Foldseek works by turning 3D protein structures into 3Di sequences based on geometric information regarding residues and their nearest neighboring residues [12].
+It then aligns these sequences and produces a list of scores (E-values) associated with each alignment.
+The Foldseek E-values are similar to BLAST E-values in that they show the statistical likelihood that a protein is similar as opposed to random [1].
+For complete information on how Foldseek calculates E-values see their publication [12].
+We use them here to tell us how structurally similar our query proteins are to our reference protein.